 The Denver Public Library collects materials, in a variety of popular formats, which support its function as a major information source for the demanding needs of a metropolitan population.
-The collection also serves the popular and recreational needs of the general public, and reflects the racial, ethnic and cultural diversity of the community.
+The collection also serves the general educational interest, recreational, and entertainment needs of the public, and reflects the racial, ethnic and cultural diversity of the community.

-Customer use is the most powerful influence on the Library’s collection.
-Circulation, customer purchase requests and holds levels are all closely monitored, triggering the purchase of new items and additional copies of high demand items.
+Widespread interest and usage are the most powerful influence on the Library’s collection.
 The other driving force is the Library’s strategic plan.

 Inherent in the collection development philosophy is an appreciation for each customer of the Denver Public Library.
 The Library provides materials to support each individual’s journey, and does not place a value on one customer’s needs or preferences over another’s.
 The Library upholds the right of the individual to access information, even though the content may be controversial, unorthodox or unacceptable to others.